IQAndreas/markdown-licenses/gnu-gpl-v2.0.md

 License is intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.
-This General Public License applies to most of the Free Software Foundation's software and to any other program whose authors commit to using it.
+This General Public License applies to most of the Free Software Foundation’s software and to any other program whose authors commit to using it.
 (Some other Free Software Foundation software is covered by the GNU Lesser General Public License instead.)
 You can apply it to your programs, too.